scarlettbell423/web_test/README.md

 6. Navigate to your project using VS code

-## Push changes to git **
+## 2.1 Push changes to git **

 1. In terminal, go to your folder.
 Follow the below command exactly.
 2. git add .
 3. git commit -m "update contents"
 4. git push origin main

+## 2.2 Don't have ssh-key?

+1. ssh-keygen -t rsa -C "you@example.com"

+2. copy the key to your repo add public key

-## Preveiw your change local
+## 2.3 Preveiw your change local
 1. Save all your changes in VS code
 2. Go to your folder on computer ---> double click index.html

-# Web dev. using github directly
+# 3. Web dev. using github directly
-You may navigate to the github repo. and make changes online directly.
+ - You may navigate to the github repo. and make changes online directly.
+Click on edit button, make any neccessary changes that you need.
+Then Commit changes with your messages.
+ - Add useful commit messages about what has changed, so you could find them later if you changed your mind.

-## Preveiw your change online
+## 3.1 Preveiw your change online

+ - Where do I find my url?  your repo ---> Settings ----> Pages

-Use your saved webpage url, refresh your page after saving.
+ - Use your saved webpage url, refresh your page after saving.

-# Both local and web dev. use the same change for the following.
+# 4. Both local and web dev. use the same change for the following.
-## Change color
+## 4.1 Change color

-Use index.css to change font color and background color
+ - Use index.css to change font color and background color.

-## Change backgound picture
+## 4.2 Change backgound picture

-update pictures in assesets folder.
+ - Update pictures in assesets folder.
 Consider to change favicon, planet.
 Remember to use the same name and extension.

-## Change your description
+## 4.3 Change your description

-update index.html.
+ - Update index.html.
 Locate your description of any sub-field, update the sentences.

-## Update your resume
+## 4.4 Update your resume

-update the pdf file in assests directory
+ - Update the pdf file in assests directory

-# Publish your web
+# 5. Publish your web

 1. Navigate to your project on github. ----> Settings ---->Pages----->Branch (select main)

-# Don't have ssh-key?

-1. ssh-keygen -t rsa -C "you@example.com"

-2. copy the key to your repo add public key

-# Citation
+# 6. Citation

 Earth image:
 https://earth.google.com/web